NeighNeighNeigh/Alfred_Spel/README.md

 # Spel
 <img width="128" alt="5DC88347-DD5E-4173-93CE-44E377100A1E" src="https://github.com/user-attachments/assets/ba1b6eda-51a9-44bb-b636-87de2e58b652">

-To use Spel, select some text and choose 'Spell Check Selection' from Alfred's Universal Actions menu.
+To use Spel, select some text and choose 'Spell Check Selection' from Alfred's [Universal Actions](https://www.alfredapp.com/help/features/universal-actions/) menu.
 A list of replacements is shown for each misspelt word.
 If you want to skip a word, the up arrow key will take you to the bottom of the list, revealing the 'Skip Word' option.
 When finished, 'Done' will replace the selected text with the corrected text.
-Alternatively, holding the option key when first running Spel will automatically replace each word with its 'top hit'.
+Alternatively, holding the option key when running Spel will automatically replace each word with its 'top hit'.
 Use this with caution though.

 ## Language Support
 Spel supports multiple languages.
 You can change the spell checking language in several ways: